mariofornaroli/react-ts-sample-package/README.md

 ## Features

 - **TypeScript**: Write React components with TypeScript for type safety and enhanced developer experience.
-- **Rollup**: Bundling your library using Rollup enables tree-shaking and generates optimized builds.
+- **Webpack**: Bundling your library using Webpack enables tree-shaking and generates optimized builds.
-- **Jest & React Testing Library**: Provides testing utilities for writing unit tests and integration tests for your components.
-- **ESLint & Prettier**: Maintains code quality and ensures consistent code style across the project.
-- **GitHub Actions**: CI/CD pipeline setup for automated testing and publishing releases.

 ## Getting Started